dirkknibbe/dirkknibbe/README.md

 #### ✌️ My name is Dirk and I've recently graduated from a full-time, 9-mo web development bootcamp

-🔭 I’m currently working on a uniswap clone
+🔭 I’m currently working on a NFT marketplace

 🤝 I’m looking for help with software development work